BIG-MAP/PRISMA/Readme.md

 ![General Workflow](./docs/figures//general_workflow.png)

 # Use: as a package
 We have created a jupyter notebook with examples of how to use all prisma functionalities as a package.
 You can find the examples and complete documentation in the [docs](./docs) directory.
+If you wish to run the examples.ipynb make sure to have installed a prisma jupyter kernel as specified above.

 # Cite